-ArtsEd's Musical Theatre ("MT") department is regarded as the premier Musical Theatre school in the country, and one of only a handful which can genuinely claim a 'triple threat' training.
+ArtsEd's Musical Theatre ("MT") department is regarded as the premier Musical Theatre school in the country and Europe, and one of only a handful which can genuinely claim a 'triple threat' training.
 The training is rigorous and robust.
-All our Graduate shows for 22/23 were in person with sold out audiences at our Andrew Lloyd Webber Foundation Theatre.
-For the third year running the MT showcase was filmed as showreels directed by Jonathan O'Boyle, who is the Director of the School of Musical Theatre.
-The filmed showcase is positive outcome of the pandemic and will remain in the curriculum.
+All our Graduate shows for 23/24 were in person with sold out audiences at our Andrew Lloyd Webber Foundation Theatre.
+For the fourth year running the MT showcase was filmed as showreels directed by Jonathan O'Boyle, who is the Director of the School of Musical Theatre.